sravivarmanvce/folio3/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
+    - course: Post Doc in AI Security
+      institution: University of Essex
+      year: 2021
 	- course: PhD in Computer Science and Engineering
       institution: Anna University
-      year: 2012
+      year: 2017
     - course: ME in Computer Science and Engineering
-      institution: Anna University
+      institution: Thiagarajar College of Engineering
-      year: 2009
+      year: 2015
-    - course: BE in Computer Science and Engineering
+    - course: B.Tech in Computer Science and Engineering
-      institution: Anna University
+      institution: KGiSL Institute of Technology
-      year: 2008
+      year: 2013

 # Skills
 # For available icons, see: https://docs.hugoblox.com/getting-started/page-builder/#icons